anthillsocial/suitcase/README.md

 # suitcase
-Stepper motor controlled by audio frequency
+Stepper motor controlled by audio frequency using a RAspberry Pi.
+Created for Kypros Kypriano: www.electronicsunset.org Released under a GPL V2 Licence.

 ## The hardware
 All ordered from www.robotShop.com